[Moderate revision–posted 6/13/23 (replaces 6/17/21 edition)]

-(4) No powder charges may be exploded within one-quarter mile of any water well except by specific written permission of the Associate Vice President for Operations or her/his representative.
+(4) No powder charges may be exploded within one-quarter mile of any water well except by specific written permission of the Associate Vice President for Operations or their representative.

-(5) The Managing Director of Procurement Services will be notified at least four business days in advance of the time that any charges are to be exploded.
+(5) The Chief Procurement Officer will be notified in writing at least five business days in advance of the time that any charges are to be exploded.

 The permittee will be obligated to repair and/or compensate the university for damage to or destruction of property and to indemnify and hold the university harmless from any and all damages and liability caused in conducting explorations with geophysical instruments.
 The permittee will be required to purchase and maintain insurance covering all equipment/vehicles operated on the university land, workers' compensation insurance as required by state law, and liability insurance for all operations.
-All insurance shall be submitted to and approved by the Managing Director of Risk Management prior to any work taking place.
+All insurance shall be submitted to the Chief Procurement Officer at least four days prior to any work taking place.

 e.
 Data Provided

-The permittee will be obligated to file the following data with the Managing Director of Procurement Services:
+The permittee will be obligated to file the following data with the Chief Procurement Officer:

-(1) Within 30 days after expiration date of this permit:
+(1) Within 30 days after the expiration date of this permit:

 A certified map identified by county, survey, block, section, and permit number, showing the location of shot holes and/or station points used in each survey made under this permit, the surface elevation of each, the depth of each hole drilled, the water sands encountered, and an estimate of the amount of water, if any, in each hole.

-(2) Within 90 days after expiration date of this permit:
+(2) Within 90 days after the expiration date of this permit:

-A certified plat identified by county, survey, block, section, and permit number for each horizon investigated under this permit showing the location of each hole and/or station point used, the corrected or adjusted instrument readings recorded for each station point, and contoured to represent correctly the permittee's interpretation of geological conditions in the land This information will be held strictly confidential by the university to the extent permissible under the Texas Public Information Act.
+A certified plat identified by county, survey, block, section, and permit number for each horizon investigated under this permit showing the location of each hole and/or station point used and the corrected or adjusted instrument readings recorded for each station point and contoured to represent correctly the permittee's interpretation of geological conditions in the land.
+This information will be held confidential by the university to the extent permissible under the Texas Public Information Act.

 Payment is required prior to permit issuance.
 Payments will be made by check.
-Checks will be made payable to Texas Tech University and shall be delivered to the Managing Director of Procurement Services.
+Checks will be made payable to Texas Tech University and shall be delivered to the Chief Procurement Officer.

 A standard permit form (see attachment) will be used.
-Permits will be approved by the Chancellor, President, or the Chief Financial Officer/Vice President for Administration & Finance.
-A report of all permits granted will be made to the next regularly scheduled meeting of the Finance Committee of the Board of Regents.
+Permits will be approved by the President or the Senior Vice President for Administration & Finance and Chief Financial Officer.
+A report of all permits granted will be made at the next regularly scheduled meeting of the Finance Committee of the Board of Regents.
 If a permittee fails to comply with the provisions of this OP, the university shall have the right, at its own option, to cancel the permit without a refund.

-The Managing Director of Procurement Services will notify the Chief of Police, the Vice President for Administration & Finance/Chief Financial Officer, the Managing Director of Grounds Maintenance, and other officials of activities, as appropriate, at least 24 hours in advance of the time any seismic testing activity is to occur.
+The Chief Procurement Officer will notify the Chief of Police, the Senior Vice President for Administration & Finance and Chief Financial Officer, the Associate Vice President for Operations, the Senior Managing Director of Grounds Maintenance, and other officials of activities, as appropriate, at least 24 hours in advance of the time any seismic testing activity is to occur.

 04 Audit Services